-“4 seasons in a day” is used to describe the climate in New Zealand.
-The sea and mountains make a big impact on the quick changing weather.
+“Four seasons in a day” is used to describe the climate in New Zealand.
+The sea and mountains make a big impact on the quickly changing weather.
 Settlements on the coast experience mild temperatures, moderate rainfall and sunshine.

-Not only can the weather change rapidly, the climate varies throughout the country.
+Not only can the weather change rapidly, but the climate also varies throughout the country.
 Where the north is generally mild and humid, the further south you go the colder it gets.
 The south also gets the first hit of Antarctic blasts.
-Just the diverse landscapes of alpine mountain ranges, rainforest and golden sand beaches demonstrates the variety of conditions New Zealand gets.
+Just the diverse landscapes of alpine mountain ranges, rainforest and golden sand beaches demonstrate the variety of conditions New Zealand gets.

 A word of warning: New Zealand has one of the highest UV ratings in the world.
-Even on cloudy days you can get sunburnt.
+Even on cloudy days, you can get sunburn.
 Sunscreen is a must!